SalAlba/real-world-node-workbook/README.md

 assert.deepStrictEqual(failedArticle.body.errors.length, 4);
 ```
-Our contract for invalid input data will be **422 HTTP status code** and input parsing errors from zod.
+Our contract for invalid input data will be **422 HTTP status code** and input parsing errors from `zod`.

 Try to think how we can handle this error.
 Where would you put the error handling logic?